 This trip we made yakatori skewers and served them with sesame dipping sauce, lamb cutlets in a sweet chilli and garlic marinade, steak with a pink peppercorn sauce and crispy skin salmon.
 Getting in touch with nature doesn’t mean doing without delicious wholesome food!

 Soup is easy to make in large quantities and you can make it as simple or complex as you like.
-We love pumpkin soup and I picked up a beautiful Jap pumpkin at the market the weekend before we went so that made for several simple meals.
+We love this spicy Thai pumpkin soup and I picked up a beautiful Jap pumpkin at the market the weekend before we went so that made for several simple meals.
 Whether you’ve staying somewhere with kitchen facilities or using a gas burner outside the tent, soup is really quick and easy to heat up.

 The Green Smoothie

 If you’re already a convert you’ll known how versatile this breakfast / snack / lunch can be.
 If you’re heading out for an early hike and want your breakfast on location once your digestive system has woken up then dump it in your Sinchie pouch and pour and drink it when you’re ready.
 Because you fill and seal the bag you’ll find you still have a nice brightly coloured shake with minimal oxidation many hours later or even the next day.
 A lot of the benefit is in the freshness of the vegetables and fruit so I don’t make it more than a day ahead.
 And if you’re not a ‘spinach in your shake’ convert I might pop back later with a post on the wonders of the humble smoothie.
 Incidentally the pouches are also perfect for my second favourite breakfast of yoghurt with some fresh fruit thrown on top.